 Are accommodations available for people with disabilities?

-We are happy to work with a range of partner organizations to find solutions for an individual’s specific needs.
+We are happy to work with a range of partner organizations to find solutions for an individual’s specific situation.
 Please contact the Field Institute as soon as possible, but no less than two weeks prior to your course, to discuss options: education@RMConservancy.org or 970-586-3262.

 It says the course is sold out.
 Is there a wait list?